Articles

 Offer free products

-Focus on bestsellers or clear inventory
+Focus on best sellers or clear stock

 Create in-store events